Inventrohyder/sample/README.md

 - [x] Setup trunk.io as a metalinter to maintain code quality
 - [x] Setup trunk.io as a GitHub Actions CI/CD pipeline
+- [x] Setup dependabot to keep dependencies up to date

 ## Get started